 - Larger eastern cities: Dresden, Leipzig, Hannover – you will need 750 – 1,000 EUR/month

-As a student, you will pay about 170-250 EUR/month on food also depending region you are studying in.
+As a student, you will spend about 170-250 EUR/month on food, depending on the region you are studying in.
 If you’re looking for lower prices, try discount supermarkets like Aldi, Lidl, and Netto.

-For dinner in a restaurant, you will pay 10 EUR for food in a cheap one and 15 in normal one.
-A three-course meal for two in an average restaurant costs 45 EUR and an additional light drink will be 4 EUR.
+For dinner in a restaurant, you will pay 10 EUR for food in a cheap place and 15 EUR in a regular one.
+A three-course meal for two in an average restaurant costs 45 EUR, and an additional light drink will be 4 EUR.

-Housing may be somewhat problematic in both countries.
-But it also very different, in the Netherlands students tend to share apartments or houses with partly common facilities (kitchen, toilet, bathroom) and private rooms.
+The housing may be somewhat problematic in both countries.
+But it is also very different; in the Netherlands, students tend to share apartments or houses with common facilities (kitchen, toilet, bathroom) and private rooms.

-This is a great solution for an economic point of view, but also comfort, so students have more space.
-Some universities also provide campus houses where you can get your own room, but far not each university has these facilities.
+This is a great solution for your small budget, but also comfort, so students have more space.
+Some universities also provide campus houses where you can get your own room.

-There fore shared houses are more common also due to Dutch architecture, which contains small and tiny private houses, where the family has an entire house for itself.
+Therefore, shared houses are more common due to Dutch architecture, which contains tiny private houses where the family has an entire home.

-Students often rent a house outside the city center or even the city, so they can save money and just bike each day to the university.
+Students often rent a house outside the city center or even in the suburbs to save money and bike to the university daily.

-Unfortunately, most German universities also don’t offer accommodation to enrolling students.
-In Germany students also often rent an entire apartment and separate it on the private rooms with the shared area like kitchen and bathroom.
-Houses are less rentable by students and more suitable to the families.
+Unfortunately, most German universities also don’t offer accommodation for enrolling students.
+In Germany, students often rent an entire apartment and separate it into private rooms with shared areas like a kitchen and bathroom.
+Houses are less rentable by students and more suitable for families.

-Sometimes in a student city, you can receive a campus accommodations from your university.
-It’s normally a small apartment with a private bathroom and kitchen in a big campus building also called residence hall (Wohnheim).
+Sometimes, you can receive campus accommodations from your university in a student city.
+It’s usually a small apartment with a private bathroom and kitchen in a big campus building, also called a residence hall (Wohnheim).